Homothetic Killing horizons in generic Vaidya spacetimes: Conformal Killing horizon for spherical-Vaidya solutions

 \subsection{HKV in spherical-Vaidya spacetimes: Kinematics}

-Here, we consider a broader class of Vaidya metrics with spherical symmetry, beyond the Schwarzschild-Vaidya black holes discussed in the previous subsection.
-We will focus on general models of such a spacetime, which is known as the Husain-type black hole geometries \cite{Husain:1995bf}, for which the metric can be written in Eddington-Finkelstein (EF) type coordinates as
+Here, we consider a broader class of Vaidya metrics with spherical symmetry, beyond the Schwarzschild-Vaidya BHs discussed in the previous subsection.
+We will focus on general models of such a spacetime, which is known as the Husain-type BH geometries \cite{Husain:1995bf}, for which the metric can be written in Eddington-Finkelstein (EF) type coordinates as

 where $k$ is a constant parameter.
-Note that for the well-known Reissner-Nordstrom black hole with electro-magnetic charges, the parameter takes the value $k=2$ \footnote{Although in \eqref{HVMetric} we are considering Vaidya versions of the Husain-type metrics, where both mass and the charges are functions of $v$}.
-Notably, we will get the well-known Reissner-Nordstrom black hole with electro-magnetic charges.
-The Husain-type metrics consider infalling fluid onto the black hole.
+Note that for the well-known Reissner-Nordstrom BH with electro-magnetic charges, the parameter takes the value $k=2$ \footnote{Although in \eqref{HVMetric} we are considering Vaidya versions of the Husain-type metrics, where both mass and the charges are functions of $v$}.
+Notably, we will get the well-known Reissner-Nordstrom BH with electro-magnetic charges.
+The Husain-type metrics consider infalling fluid onto the BH.
 The fluid equation of state satisfying $P=k\rho,$ where $P$ and $\rho$ are fluid pressure and energy density, respectively. $k> {1\over 2}$ corresponds to the asymptotic flat solutions to which we restrict our focus.
 For $k=1$ and $\alpha=q$, the metric coincides with the charged Vaidya solution \cite{PhysRevD.95.124033}.
 The stress-energy tensor for the geometry can be written in terms of the outgoing and ingoing null vectors as:

 Here $\mu$ corresponds to the flux of energy flowing inward along the null direction $n^a=\{0,-1,0,0\}.$ The radially outward null vector is denoted by $l^a=\{1,f/2,0,0\},$ and $g_{ab}$ denotes the components of the Husain type metric.
 The expressions for the fluid stress energy tensor parameters can be cast in the following form: